 FAQ on Financial Matters

-- Q: How much do you charge for the program in Shenzhen?
+- Q: How much do you charge for the programs in Shenzhen?

 - Q: What do the tuition and fees include?
 What additional expenses that students should budget?

 A: They include tuition to cover the instructional costs, technology fee so students can use online resources from Atlanta, a special institutional fee that Georgia Tech charges to all students, and a program fee to cover administrative costs in China.
 Students will have to budget additionally, meals and lodging, books and supplies, supplemental health insurance, transportation, as well as personal spending.